 Use the following infographic to understand how your design assets are exported for Android when you design at different resolutions.

-If an image is exported as a linked image, a bitmap image is stored separately with a reference to it in the SVG file.
+- Link: The bitmap image is stored separately with a reference to the SVG file.

-You can bring your designs into other applications that integrate with XD: Zeplin, Avocode, Sympli, Kite Compositor, and Protopie.
+You can bring your designs into other applications that integrate with XD: Zeplin, Avocode, Sympli (only on MAC), Kite Compositor, and Protopie.

-This section provides a high-level overview of the workflow using the example of XD running on Mac with Zeplin.
+The section below provides a high-level overview of the workflow using the example of XD running on Mac with Zeplin.

 If you are unable to see third-party applications in the File > Export option, see Unable to see supported third-party app in Export options.